spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 }
 ```

-`spinnakerSharedLibraries` is used to pull depenedencies from Spinnaker.
-To see the list of depenedcies Spinnaker exposes to plugin creators, please take a look at [shared libraries](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/plugins/sharedLibraries.ts#L32). `libraries` is the list of libraries needed from Spinnaker to make a plugin work correctly.
-This list must contain libraries from the shared libraries section in Spinnaker.
+`spinnakerSharedLibraries` pulls dependencies from Spinnaker.
+The libraries constant is a list of libraries that make the plugin work correctly.
+Items in this list must be from the [shared libraries](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/plugins/sharedLibraries.ts#L32) exposed to plugin creators.

 ### Dependencies
-As mentioned above, Spinnaker exposes depenedncies for plugins to use.
-But the depenedencies need to be defined in the `package.json`.
-For this example plugin, the dependcies needed are:
+As mentioned above, Spinnaker exposes libraries for plugins to use.
+Define dependencies in package.json.
+For this example plugin, the dependencies are:

 ```
 "@spinnaker/core": "0.0.432",